 Join Marquette's chapter of the national premedical honor society Alpha Epsilon Delta, which brings in speakers from the medical community, coordinates volunteer opportunities and sponsors group visits to medical schools.
 And through the Medical Society of Milwaukee County's Physician Mentor Program, you can shadow doctors in a variety of specialty fields.

-Through the University Core of Common Studies, you'll hone your scientific skills along with your communication and reasoning skills.
+Through the Marquette Core Curriculum, you'll hone your scientific skills along with your communication and reasoning skills.
 This will help you on the MCAT and throughout medical school and medical practice.